 Throughout the course of a job shadow students begin to understand the responsibilities associated with the profession, learn more about the required skills and qualifications, network with professionals, and have the opportunity to ask questions.
 Learn more about applying for and completing job shadows in the Job Shadow Resource page in Handshake.

 Financial Assistance for Students

-The Calvin and Lenice Waugh Endowed Fellowship was created in 2007 by an alumna and her husband as a way to offset the cost of job shadows for students who would otherwise be unable to participate.
+The Calvin and Lenice Waugh Endowed Fellowship was created in 2007 by an alum and her husband as a way to offset the cost of job shadows for students who may otherwise be unable to participate.
 The fund is administered by the Kenyon Career Development Office.